How does this company make money?

 What does this company depend on?

-The operation depends on sand and ceramic proppant (granular materials pumped into fractures to hold them open) for hydraulic fracturing, freshwater access for completion operations across all three basins, drilling permits from the Texas Railroad Commission and the Pennsylvania Department of Environmental Protection, access to Transcontinental Pipeline and Enterprise Products Partners takeaway capacity, and oilfield services contractors for horizontal drilling and completion work.
+The company cannot operate without sand and ceramic proppant to fracture its wells, freshwater for completion operations across all three basins, drilling permits from the Texas Railroad Commission and the Pennsylvania Department of Environmental Protection, pipeline access through Transcontinental Pipeline and Enterprise Products Partners, and oilfield services contractors who physically drill and complete the horizontal wells.

 Who depends on this company?